jetsemrick/tweeter/README.md

   - [ ] Users can see the number of likes on a post.
   - [ ] Users can see posts from their friends.
   - [ ] Users can see their friends list.
-  - [ ] Users can view the email of users who post a comment (join)..
+  - [ ] Users can view the email of users who post a comment (join).

 - [ ] At least 2 queries with join
-- [X] Database update
+- [ ] Database update
-  - Register functionality updates the database
+  - Change user password
 - [ ] Use "Session"

 - [ ] Project Report